 (i) $500,000 in life insurance death benefits, but not more than $130,000 in net cash surrender and net cash withdrawal values for life insurance;

-(ii) $500,000 in health insurance benefits, including any net cash surrender and net cash withdrawal values;
+(ii) $500,000 in health insurance, long-term care, and disability income insurance benefits, including any net cash surrender and net cash withdrawal values;

 (iii) $250,000 in the present value of annuity benefits, including net cash surrender and net cash withdrawal values;